Iowa Drug Evaluation and Classification Program

 - Out-of-state Certification: 7 nights

-The DRE is required to maintain a log of evaluations and requests, and submit it quarterly to the state DEC Program Manager.
+The DRE is required to maintain a log of evaluations and requests, and enter them into the national DRE database.

 For additional information contact: